 For enrolled members in the WIGA Tribes and Indian students in Washington State.
-Click here for more information and to complete the online application

 The Anne and James Minton Scholarship is intended for adults and graduating high school seniors who have maintained a minimum 2.5 grade point average and are a member of a Native American Tribe of the Olympic Peninsula.
 Eligible participants are individuals who have not completed their secondary educations; those who were unable to pursue a post-secondary education of their choice upon graduation from high school or equivalent; or those who require enhancement of job skills or training.
 Those applying for a scholarship must have a demonstrated financial need.
-Click here for application.

 For AI/AN students enrolled in an undergraduate or graduate program who are interested in issues related to criminal justice and public safety.
-Click here to check out the NIJ website for more information on the scholarship and how to apply.

 Both Merit-based and Need-based, the competitive Cobell Scholarship is annual, non-renewable, and available to any post-secondary (after high school) student who is; an enrolled member of a US Federally-Recognized Tribe, enrolled in full-time study and is degree-seeking.
 Applicants must plan to attend or be attending any nationally, regionally and industry accredited non-profit, public and private, institution.
 Includes graduate, undergraduate, vocational.
 Includes summer school funding.
 Deadlines vary.